Austria within Nazi Germany: Austrian participation in the Holocaust and Nazi armed forces

-The majority of the bureaucrats who implemented the Final Solution were Austrian.

-According to Thomas Berger, professor of international relations at the Frederick S. Pardee School of Global Studies at Boston University, the people who were involved in the Final Solution were disproportionately Austrian.
-He has said, "Austria represented about 8 per cent of the population of the Third Reich, but about 13 per cent of the SS, about 40 per cent of the concentration camp personnel, and as much as 70 per cent of the people who headed the concentration camps were of Austrian background."

-Political scientist David Art of Tufts University also states that Austrians comprised 8 per cent of Nazi Germany's population, 13 percent of the SS and 40 per cent of the staff at death camps; but that 75 per cent of concentration camp commanders were Austrian.
+Simon Wiesenthal, an Austrian Jew, claimed without evidence in 1966 that Austrians were disproportionately represented among Nazis.
+The claim that the majority of Nazi implementers of the Final Solution were Austrian was repeated in academia, but has since been discredited by more recent scholarship.

 The largest concentration camp in Austria was the Mauthausen-Gusen complex, with more than 50 subcamps, among them the Ebensee concentration camp, KZ – Nebenlager Bretstein, Steyr-Münichholz subcamp and AFA-Werke.
 Mass murder was practised in Hartheim Castle near Linz, where the killing programme Action T4 (involuntary euthanasia) took place, and in Am Spiegelgrund clinic in Vienna, where more than 700 handicapped children were murdered.

 Prior to the Anschluss, the Austrian Nazi party's military wing, the Austrian SS, was an active terrorist organization.
 After the Anschluss, Hitler's Austrian and German armies were fully integrated.
 During the war, 800,000 Austrians volunteered for Nazi Germany in the Wehrmacht and a further 150,000 Austrians joined up to the Nazi party's military wing, known as the Waffen-SS.